-God, it hurts.
+Her tears are like knives in my heart.
 The very same day I tell her I love her, I have to give her up.
-Her tears are like knives in my heart.
 There has to be some way, something I can say, something I can do.
 But there isn't and it's my own fault.
 I should've told her from the very beginning.

-She takes a deep breath and pulls herself out of my arms and walks away.
-I watch her go into the house and the door closes behind her, and yet I just stand there.
-How can I go?
+She takes a deep breath and steps out of my arms and walks away.
+I watch her go into the house and the door closes behind her, and I just stand there.
+How can I leave?
 She's in there hurting and I want to take away her pain, not cause it.

-But I have to do this, for her.
-I go around the car and slide behind the wheel, pull the door closed, and look once more at the house before I turn the key.
+But I have to, for her.
+I walk around the car and slide behind the wheel, pull the door closed, and look once more at the house before I turn the key.
 It hurts more than I knew I could hurt to drive away, but I do.

 I've been back in the apartment for two weeks but it still feels empty somehow.
 I take comfort in knowing that today I will go on campus and register for my fall classes.
 My doctors and therapists think I'm ready, but I'm still not so sure.
 I ask merely to keep up, hoping that the practicing we did over the summer will keep me from looking like a fool.
 And with that thought comes a dull ache that washes through me.
 I miss Cory.

 I try to shake the feeling away, but it stays firmly lodged in my heart.
 I don't want him to be Cory McConnell.
 I want him to be my Cory again.
 And I don't want to be the girl he remembers as Blake the Flake.
 I want to be the one he carried up and down the stairs so carefully, smiled at so tenderly, kissed so longingly.